Alexander-Barth/NCDatasets.jl/README.md

 `NCDatasets` allows to read and create NetCDF files.
-NetCDF data set and attribute list behavior like Julia dictionaries and variables like Julia Arrays.
+NetCDF data set and attribute list behave like Julia dictionaries and variables like Julia arrays.

 The module `NCDatasets` has support for the following NetCDF CF conventions: